chiragsakhuja/lc3tools/docs/TEST.md

 Next the test case should actually run the input program so it can verify the results.
-It is usually best to restrict the total number of instructions that are executed so that the grader terminates even if the input program does not.
+It is usually best to restrict the total number of instructions that are executed so that the unit test terminates even if the input program does not.
 To be safe, set the instruction limit to 50000 instructions (which will execute in well under 1 second) and then run the input program.
 Add the following lines to the `ZeroTest` function.